Need to talk? Call 1800 882 436.

 It can also depend on whether you’re planning to give birth at a public hospital.
 If so, it’s likely that you will see a doctor or midwife at the hospital.

-If you’re planning to give birth at a birth centre, you will probably have your appointments with the midwife at the birth centre.
+If you’re planning to give birth at a birth centre, you will probably have appointments with the midwife at the birth centre.

 If you intend to have your baby at a private hospital, your appointments will most likely be with your obstetrician in their rooms.

-What will happen during the appointments?
+What will happen during antenatal care appointments?

 The antenatal care you get throughout your pregnancy depends on: